Numfor51/Numfor51/README.md

 👀 I am a Data Analyst and very much interested in other IT Support Services.

-🌱 I’m currently Practicing the following (SQL, Power BI, Python $ Tableau ) for Data Analysis
+🌱 I am proficient in (SQL, Power BI, Python $ Tableau ) for Data Analysis.

-💞️ I’m looking forward to collaborating with IT Support Specialists all over the world.
+💞️ I’m looking forward to collaborating with IT Support Specialists, Data Analysts all over the world.

 📫 How to reach me: numforluc@gmail.com